HaraldUebele/HaraldUebele.github.io/_posts/2019/2019-02-17-blue-cloud-mirror-dont-open-the-doors.md

 I wrote about the configuration of IBM Secure Gateway in the [Users](https://github.com/IBM/blue-cloud-mirror/tree/master/users){:target="_blank"} section of our Github repository.
 There are two things that may be confusing when you start to configure:

-1. _What is the difference between Client and Destination?_
+_1. What is the difference between Client and Destination?_

 The Secure Gateway Client is a piece of software that is installed on a server (physical or virtual) on-premise in your data center.
 It creates the connection to the IBM Secure Gateway service running on the IBM Cloud.